coderofsalvation/personality-insights/faq-preferences.md

 # Consumption preferences
 {: #preferences}

-1.  <span style="color:#003F69">What consumption preferences does the service return and how would I use them?</span>
+1.  <span style="color:#003F69">What consumption preferences does the service return and how are they used?</span>

     -   [Consumption preferences](/docs/services/personality-insights/preferences.html) introduces how businesses can leverage the consumption preferences and describes each preference and its range of possible values.